-Start-up companies have been a part of just about every business conversation for the last 20 years since the concept became popular in the late 1990’s.
-By combining the reward of working for yourself and the growing statistics of people who’ve had success, the recent surge behind small business, both domestic and international, has reached unprecedented levels.
-Because of this, it’s worth taking a look at all the key elements that have contributed to the rise of many of the greats startups and how they can be implemented in the up and comers.
+Start-up companies have been a part of just about every business conversation for the last 20 years since the concept became popular in the late 1990s.
+By combining the reward of working for yourself and the growing statistics of people who’ve had success, the recent surge behind small businesses, both domestic and international, has reached unprecedented levels.
+Because of this, it’s worth taking a look at all the key elements that have contributed to the rise of many of the great startups and how they can be implemented in the up-and-comers.

 One of the first and most important strategies utilized by successful startups is creating a product where each experience feels custom-fit to the consumer.
 While they’re not so much a start-up anymore, Pandora has done an amazing job of turning a widely available product into a customizable, one-of-a-kind experience for each individual user.
 We all love Pandora because of how well it caters to each of our tastes after only a few short plays, some careful thumbs up and the occasional “Don’t ever play this again”.
 So well in fact that it’s spawned a number of look-alikes such as iHeartRadio, the newly formed iTunes Radio and even implementation in Spotify and Beats Radio that are all great attempts, but still fall a bit short of the original.